Personal Injury Does Not Mean Only Car Accidents

 Negligent or Non-Existent Security

 When you attend a large, organized event, you may expect that those responsible for holding the event have taken proper measures to ensure the safety of those in attendance.
 But as evidenced by recent events like Zombicon, that’s not always the case.
-The personal injury attorneys at Goldberg Noone, LLC, represented a young man who was shot at that event, and there were many questions about exactly how the security plans for that event took shape, and how they were carried out.
+The personal injury attorneys at Goldberg Noone Abraham, represented a young man who was shot at that event, and there were many questions about exactly how the security plans for that event took shape, and how they were carried out.
 Things like the number of security personnel working the event and exactly how they were trained to handle the huge crowds of people became central issues in that case.

 A person should have a reasonable expectation of being safe at an organized event, whether it’s indoors or outside.
 The organizers and sponsors of an event have a legal responsibility to provide a safe, secure environment, but we’ve found that is not always the case.